Negotiating New or Amending a CSA

 Our process introduces:

-• Real competitive tension across dealers
+• Genuine competitive tension across counterparties

-• Alignment on methodology where required
+• Alignment on valuation methodology where required

 The objective is not confrontation, but control of the process and the outcome.